What means…? explains terms and expressions related to the purchase, possession, rent or sale of a house in Spain /

 The Catastro (Cadastre) is part of the state´s economical department and based on f.e. areal photos and technical drawings here the cadastral value is determined (valor catastral).
 The cadastral value is the base for the minimal fiscal value (valor minimo fiscal) which is multiplied by a coefficient that varies per town.
 Also the IBI (yearly council tax for the property) is derived from the cadastral value.
-Inscription in the Cadastre of course is compulsory, in contrary to the Registro de la Propiedad which has another function.
+Inscription in the Cadastre of course is compulsory, contrary to the Registro de la Propiedad which has another function.

 The Comunidad de Propietarios is the Community of Owners for a building or living community.

-The reservation contract (contrato de reserva) of real estate agent by which the house will be taking off the market during the first part of the legal investigation of the lawyer / solicitor.
+The reservation contract (contrato de reserva) of the real estate agent by which the house will be taken off the market during the first part of the legal investigation of the lawyer/solicitor.
 It´s normal to pay a reservation fee between € 3.000 en € 5.000.
-Without payment the reservation contract isn´t valid.
+Without payment, the reservation contract isn´t valid.

-The contrato privado is the temporal private purchase contract of the lawyer / solicitor with which 10% of the house of a terrain is paid (minus already paid reservation fee).
+The contrato privado is the temporal private purchase contract of the lawyer/solicitor with which 10% of the house or terrain is paid (minus the already paid reservation fee).
 The seller demands the 10% as extra financial security until completion at the notary.
-Therefor the purchaser will put clauses in writing in the ´contrato privado´ in which conditions his money will be refunded if the sale doesn´t complete.
+Therefore the purchaser will put clauses in writing in the ´contrato privado´ in which conditions his money will be refunded if the sale doesn´t complete.

 The Copia Simple is a version of the notarial deed (escritura) without attachments.

 The notarial DON Declaracion de Obra Nueva (New Build Declaration) is sometimes needed to inscribe a house completely and correctly in the Registro de la Propiedad (Land Registry).
-You need an architect´s report and in the countryside the architect must also make an Antiquity Declaration to prove that the responsibility of the Town Hall against the illegal building has expired.
+You need an architect´s report and in the countryside, the architect must also make an Antiquity Declaration to prove that the responsibility of the Town Hall against the illegal building has expired.
 Over a D.O.N.
-Declaracion de Obra Nueva 1,5% AJD (Actos Juridicos Documentados) (from 28/05/2021 to 31/12/2021 temporally 1,2%) tax is paid.
+Declaracion de Obra Nueva 1,2% AJD, Actos Juridicos Documentados tax or stamp duty (permanently lowered) is paid.